bsalex/typed-path/README.md

 ## Problem

-Types are lost when string pathes are used in typescript.
+Types are lost when string paths are used in typescript.
 I.e. `_.get, _.map, _.set, R.pluck` from libraries like [lodash](https://lodash.com), [ramda](http://ramdajs.com/).
 It makes those methods dangerous in case of refactoring, the same as JavaScript.